conan-io/conan-center-index/docs/error_knowledge_base.md

 ### **<a name="KB-H053">#KB-H053</a>: "PRIVATE IMPORTS"**

-The recipe imports private conan API, this is strongly discouraged - private imports are subjects to breaking changes.
+The recipe imports private Conan API, this is strongly discouraged - private imports are subjects to breaking changes.
 Avoid usage of private APIs, request to publically expose needed methods, if necessary.